-I could sit here all day listing what’s blocked, where and why, but one thing is clear: A VPN helps to bypass government-induced censorship.
-In this case, a VPN not only plays a role in reducing internet censorship, but it also fully secures your data from the prying eyes.
+I could sit here all day explaining how an ISP knows what you download, listing what’s blocked, where, and why, but one thing is clear: a VPN helps bypass government-induced censorship.
+In this case, a VPN not only plays a role in reducing internet censorship but also fully secures your data from prying eyes.

 Avoid price discrimination

-A proxy server stands in between you and the website you’re trying to reach, acting as some sort of a “middleman” (or a separate computer).
-Since every device that’s connecting to the internet has its IP address, so does a Proxy server.
-When you connect to the internet through a proxy, it grants you a different IP address before redirecting you to the website you’re trying to access.
+A proxy server is an intermediary between you and the website you’re trying to reach.
+Every device that connects to the internet has its own IP address, and so does a proxy server.
+When you connect to the internet through a proxy, it grants you a different IP address before redirecting you to the website you’re looking for.

-For example, The New York Times has an .onion site, meaning that if you want to read the newspaper anonymously, you can do that through Tor.
+For example, The New York Times has a .onion site, meaning that if you want to read the newspaper anonymously, you can do so through Tor.

-A Domain Name System (DNS) makes domain names, like Facebook, readable.
-Imagine if every time you wanted to go to Facebook, you’d have to type in a long sequence of numbers instead of a short, 8-letter name.
-You have to thank DNS for making it easier.
+A Domain Name System (DNS) makes domain names, like Facebook, readable to your device.
+Imagine if every time you wanted to log in to Facebook, you’d have to type in a long sequence of numbers instead of a short, 8-letter name.
+You can thank DNS for making it easier.